5 candidates running for 3 Morton County Commission seats

 Ron Leingang

-Leingang is the sole incumbent running for Morton County Commissioner.
-He said he decided to run for one more term because he enjoys being on the commission.
+Leingang said he decided to run for one more term because he enjoys being on the commission.

 Leingang said during his time on the commission, sales tax revenue has increased, mill levies have stayed flat and the county helped build the Burleigh-Morton Detention Center.